 Used Car: 2011 Subaru Impreza Review

 The 2011 Subaru Impreza has standard all-wheel drive and good performance, making it a sure-footed option for 2011 small car shoppers.
-However, buyers in search of a small car with higher fuel economy ratings and good reliability may want to check out competitors.
+However, buyers in search of a small car with higher fuel economy ratings may want to check out competitors.

 The 2011 Subaru Impreza is ranked: